nextstrain/shared/README.md

 git subrepo clone https://github.com/nextstrain/shared shared/vendored
 ```

-Any future updates of sahred scripts can be pulled in with:
+Any future updates of shared scripts can be pulled in with:

 ```
 git subrepo pull shared/vendored